mhhollomon/yalr/README.md

 ### Non-terminals

 Rules are declared with the `rule` keyword.
-Each alternate is introduced with `=>` and terminated with a semicolon.
+Each alternative is introduced with `=>` and terminated with a semicolon.

 One rule must be marked as the starting or "goal" rule, by preceeding it with the `goal` keyword.